 What’s Your Risk Tolerance?

 We’ve talked about how investing involves risk.
-We’re trying insulate ourselves against risk as much as possible, but nonetheless, we don’t have much control over such events as the economic downturn of 2008.
+We’re trying insulate ourselves against risk as much as possible.
+Nonetheless, we don’t have much control over such events as the economic downturn of 2008.
 So, ponder how you would feel if you were invested in a total stock market index fund in 2008, and each morning you woke up and saw your portfolio balance decline?

 International Versus Domestic Investments

-There doesn’t seem to be a clear rule of thumb on this one as to how much should be in domestic versus international stock.
+There doesn’t seem to be a clear rule of thumb on how much should be in domestic versus international stock.
 The general guideline seems to be that you need to have somewhere between 25% and 50% of your investment portfolio in international stock.
-The younger you are, the more you can risk a lower percentage invested internationally, because you can weather a big hit to the domestic economy better.
+The younger you are, the more you can risk a lower international percentage, because you can weather a big hit to the domestic economy better.

 Keep Your Allocation in Line

-Once you decide on how much to allocate to each of the three types of funds, you need to go in every year or two and rebalance your accounts back to your desired asset allocation.
+Once you decide on how much to give to each of the three types of funds, every couple of years you need to rebalance your accounts back to the mix you want.
 Even though you’re putting money into investments at your desired percentages, some investments will perform better than others.
-For instance, if domestic stocks are performing well, even if you are only telling 40% of your money to be placed in domestic stocks, the return on the investments might mean that domestic stock grows to represent 50% of the money you have invested.
+For instance, if domestic stocks are performing well, even if you are only telling 40% of your money to be placed in domestic stocks, the return on the investments might mean that domestic stock grows to be 50% of the money you have invested.
 When you rebalance, you sell off the excess domestic stock (in this case) and invest it in your other types of assets to bring your allocation back to what you intended.

 What About Other Types of Investments?

 There are a whole lot of other types of investments that I haven’t talked about.
 There are real estate investments (REITs), ways to invest in stocks that seem like they will grow or that they are undervalued (“growth” and “value”), and ways to purchase stocks in only certain sizes of companies (“small-cap,” “mid-cap,” “large-cap”).
 There are also, once you’re investing beyond tax-advantaged accounts, reasons to consider what types of assets you’re putting into which type of account.
 None of that is necessary to get started with a perfectly well-diversified, great performing investment portfolio.
-In fact, it could even hinder you.
-Still, if you want to know more, I highly recommend The Bogleheads’ Guide to Investing (affiliate link, but your library might have it, too!)
-It explains everything I have talked about in greater detail, while remaining being concise and accessible to the average reader.
+Still, if you want to know more, I highly recommend The Bogleheads’ Guide to Investing.
+It explains everything I have talked about in greater detail, while remaining concise and accessible to the average reader.